 We almost all hate when our headphones break.
-It’s really frustrating, but luckily headphones are really easy to repair/fix.
+It’s really frustrating, but luckily in many cases they are easy to repair.

-Among all the issues, the sound coming from one earcup/earbud, cable tangles, headphone jack issues, and sometimes no sound at all, and more are the most common problems.
+Among all the issues, the sound coming from one earbud, cable tangles, headphone jack issues, and sometimes no sound at all, are the most common problems.

-In our recent guide, we shared tips to extend headphone life, and in this guide, we will share tips that help you repair your broken or damaged headphone by yourself.
+In our recent guide, we shared tips to extend the life of your headphones, and in this guide, we will share tips that help you repair your broken or damaged headphones by yourself.